pgRouting/workshop/docs/chapters/advanced.rst

 Weighted costs
 -------------------------------------------------------------------------------

-In real networks there are different limitations or preferences for different road types for example.
+In "real" networks there are different limitations or preferences for different road types for example.
 In other words, we don't want to get the *shortest* but the **cheapest** path - a path with a minimal cost.
 There is no limitation in what we take as costs.

 When we convert data from OSM format using the osm2pgrouting tool, we get two additional tables for road ``types`` and road ``classes``: